top of page

 Not occasionally.
 Not just on “bad days.”
 All the Time!

-I battled Bipolar, Alcoholism and Anxiety Disorder for 20 years.
+I battled Bipolar, Alcoholism, Anxiety Disorder and PTSD for 20 years.
 There were highs that made me feel unstoppable and lows that made getting out of bed feel like a negotiation.
 Alcohol became a shortcut to quiet everything.
 PTSD from my time as an EMT in high school and college added another layer.
 The sirens stopped years ago.
 The memories didn’t.
 Eventually, I felt so powerless that I tried to end my life.

 Lee fought her own silent war.
 Depression that didn’t always look dramatic — just heavy.
 Anxiety that hummed constantly in the background.
 Burnout that built slowly from pouring herself into work and leaving nothing for herself.